m3nt0r/paperphp/README.md

 - If you get redirect issues (error 500), try commenting out the RewriteBase statement in the `public/.htaccess`

 ## Development / Contribute

-### Backend

-This package uses composer for managing vendor assets.
+This package uses composer for managing PHP vendor assets.
 To load the required vendor libraries, run the `install` command once.

     $ cd [path to project]